With a steady increase in popularity of Husky dogs, it is no surprise that hundreds of dogs have bred with this loyal and energetic breed.

 Renowned for their endurance, workaholic attitude and high intelligence levels, Huskies are a great dog to cross breed with.

-So here we have compiled a list of our five favorite mixes including the feisty Corgi x Husky Mix and the protective German Shepherd x Husky Mix.
+So here we have compiled a list of our five favorite mixes including the feisty Corgi and Husky Mix and the protective German Shepherd and Husky Mix.

 Contents and Quick Navigation